ashleyborum/Decimal-to-Binary/README.md

 # Decimal to Binary Mantissa
 Decimal to Binary Mantissa is a conversion tool for numerical approximation problems, designed for demonstrating computational methods.
 It deals with the inference aspect of machine learning, taking models after training and managing their lifetimes.

+> The best way to crack a complex problem is to "break it down into component parts, learn each of the parts and learn how the parts go together." -Graham, R. L.

 ## Requirements
 * Make